openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhvd_0_0.md

 ### Group 1: Lifeline

+The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
+When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
+Reserved for communication with the main controller

-This group supports 1 node.
+Association group 1 supports 1 node.

 ### Group 2:  basic on/off

+triggered at change of the input I1 state and reflecting its state

-This group supports 16 nodes.
+Association group 2 supports 16 nodes.

 ### Group 3: start level change/stop level change

+triggered at change of the input I1 state and reflecting its state) up to 16 nodes.
+Working only when the Parameter no. 1 is set to mono stable switch type.

-This group supports 16 nodes.
+Association group 3 supports 16 nodes.

 ### Group 4: multilevel set

+triggered at changes of state/value of the Flush Dimmer 0-10V

-This group supports 16 nodes.
+Association group 4 supports 16 nodes.

 ### Group 5:  multilevel sensor report

+triggered at change of analogue sensor

-This group supports 16 nodes.
+Association group 5 supports 16 nodes.

 ### Group 6:  multilevel sensor report

+triggered at change of temperature sensor

-This group supports 16 nodes.
+Association group 6 supports 16 nodes.

 ## Technical Information